 Signature affixed by notary in the presence of ____________ (insert name of disinterested witness), a disinterested witness, under section 406.0165 of the Texas Government Code.

-The witness and notary to the will execution testified that the blinking system was explained to them and that the decedent used it to convey that he wanted to execute a will.
+The witness and notary to the will testified that the blinking system was explained to them and that the decedent used it to convey that he wanted to execute the will.

-The court noted that it would reach a different conclusion if the jury had refused to admit the will.
-In that case, if an appeal had been taken by the sister, the court have to apply Texas law which could view the lack of certainty as to the “yes” or “no” system was fatal for the validity of the will.
+The court noted that they would have reached a different conclusion if the jury refused to admit the will.
+In that case, the court would have to apply Texas law which could view the lack of certainty as to the “yes” or “no” system as fatal for the validity of the will.
 Ultimately, the court concluded that the new will was signed with testamentary intent and executed in accordance with the statutory signature requirements.